 Other considerations might be odors, allergies, toxic threats to pets and children, and the pros or cons of attracting wildlife.
 Do some easy research and ask questions before buying.

-Poor Planning for Mature Plant Shape
+Poor Planning for a Mature Plant Shape

-Avoid Unsuitable Plants For Your Region
+Avoid Unsuitable Plants for Your Region

 As garden lovers, we can't help but admire the unusual variety of plants we see when visiting out of state.
 We want to bring them home to cultivate in our own gardens.
 Aside from the fact that some species are invasive to non-native areas, they may actually introduce problem pests and diseases.
 Plants which are not listed for a particular region will always struggle for survival.